 Usually, one only needs to complete a junior high school (Realschule) in Germany or have an equivalent foreign certificate.
 Junior high school lasts for 10 years.
 Some Ausbildung programs might be available just with a secondary school (Hauptschule) leaving certificate.

-For more details, read the in-depth post about requirements for the Ausbildung in Germany.
+For more details, read the in-depth post about the requirements for the Ausbildung in Germany.
 Want to get an Ausbildung place in Germany?
 Start learning German today with the biggest online platform for languages – Lingoda.

 Best Paid Ausbildung Programs